3 Basic Copywriting Rules Not To Be Broken

 “Gee… if this guy is THIS excited about cleaning our home with this vacuum, imagine how excited we’ll be to use this vacuum to clean our home.”

-The point is… my excitement was contagious and that helped to sell them on the idea of purchasing this vacuum for their home.
+My excitement was contagious and that helped to sell them on the idea of purchasing the Kirby vacuum for their home.

 Effective copywriting is no different.